UCSBarchlab/PyRTL/docs/analysis.rst

 .. default-domain:: pyrtl.rtllib

-.. _top-of-page-analysis:

 =========================
 Analysis and Optimization
 =========================

-Provides tools for analyzing ad optimizing aspects of PyRTL designs
+Tools for analyzing and optimizing aspects of PyRTL designs.

 Estimation
 ----------

-.. | :ref:`estimate-ref`

-.. .. _estimate-ref:

 .. automodule:: pyrtl.analysis
    :members: